Why we love Bristol

 Add a splash of colour to your trip to Bristol on a tour of its creative graffiti and murals – from Banksy originals to international artists, you’ll find the city’s walls popping with eccentric artwork.

-Look up as the sky fills with hot air balloons for Bristol’s International Balloon Fiesta, from sunrise flights to night time glows - the city is filled with a balloon extravaganza.
+Look up as the sky fills with hot air balloons for Bristol’s International Balloon Fiesta.
+From sunrise flights to night-time glows, the city is filled with a balloon extravaganza.

-Learn more about the International Balloon FiestaSee Bristol from the water
+Learn more about the International Balloon FiestaPhoto by: bristolferry

-Learn more about Bristol FerryChristmas in Bristol
+Learn more about the Bristol FerryPhoto by: Destination Bristol_ 1

 Discover frosty winter walks around the city, and follow twinkling lights along the bustling streets for a real festive feel.